 Local roots and strategic partnerships

 We were founded in 2000 by a visionary group of local volunteers.
-Now a nationally accredited land trust 1,100 members strong, we have protected 59,000 acres of the Feather River region’s most important lands and waters.
+Now a nationally accredited land trust 1,100 members strong, we have protected over 100,000 acres of the Feather River region’s most important lands and waters.

 With 40 charter members and no paid staff, FRLT forms as a nonprofit land trust to conserve the most important lands and waters in the Feather River Watershed

 In partnership with The Nature Conservancy and Sierra Business Council, FRLT acquires the 575-acre Maddalena Property, now part of the Sierra Valley Preserve

 With local school districts, FRLT kicks off conservation and education program to connect kids to nature that will become a national model

 FRLT purchases the Heart K Ranch, a culturally important and biodiverse 903-acre ranch along Indian Creek in Genesee Valley

 Northern Sierra Partnership